frantzmiccoli/Chillin.js/README.md

     | |-------->--   ^
     |________________|

-An exemple to avoid misunderstanding.
+An example to avoid misunderstanding:

     <script>
     	$(document).ready(function() {